LOOSE-LIPS/loose-lips-2.0/src/routes/blog/overworx-handsome-deville-overworx-003/index.md

 banner:
   - imported/overworx-handsome-deville-overworx-003/image1060.jpeg
 description: >-
-  Another instalment of Ben Pest&#39;s OverworX project!
-Excerpt from the forthcoming 3rd EP in the series, Handsome Deville&nbsp;is a dark, gutty and unrelenting piece of high-octane Techno Funk!
-From OverworX 003&nbsp;on OverworX.
-Out 10.04 on limited 12&quot; and digital &#8211; Pre-order: https://overworx.bandcamp.com/album/overworx-003 https://soundcloud.com/overworxhttps://www.facebook.com/overworxmusic/ [...]Read More...
+  Another instalment of Ben Pest;s OverworX project!
+Excerpt from the forthcoming 3rd EP in the series, Handsome Deville;is a dark, gutty and unrelenting piece of high-octane Techno Funk!
+From OverworX 003;on OverworX.
+  Out 10.04 on limited 12&quot; and digital ; Pre-order:
+  https://overworx.bandcamp.com/album/overworx-003
+  https://soundcloud.com/overworxhttps://www.facebook.com/overworxmusic/
+  [...]Read More...